carlos8f/node-timebucket/README.md

 1. (optional) an unsigned granularity multiplier (default: `1`)
 2. a granularity identifier, i.e. `s` for seconds
-3. a signed multiplier, i.e. number of seconds after or before epoch year
+3. a signed value, i.e. number of seconds, after or before epoch year
 4. (optional) a signed adjustment to the 1970 epoch year (default: `+0`)

 ## Examples of timegroups: